objectbox/objectbox-swift/README.md

 We want ObjectBox not only to be the fastest, but also to be the most Swift-friendly persistence solution.
 By releasing it early we can still make adjustments based on your input.

 Thus, this preview is really all about you: what do you love?
 What's amiss?
 Where do you struggle in everyday app development?

-We're looking forward to receive comments and requests:
+We're looking forward to receive your comments and requests:

+- (Coming soon: short alpha questionaire)
 - Add [GitHub issues](https://github.com/ObjectBox/objectbox-swift/issues) and
 - Upvote issues you find important by hitting the 👍/+1 reaction button!